indigo-dc/synergy-doc/doc/admin.md

 ```
 yum update
 ```
-nce the update is complete remember to restart the service.
+Once the update is complete remember to restart the service.
 Follow the instructions in "Configure and start Synergy" section of this guide to see how to do it.

 ### Setup the Synergy database